Dental Implant Post-Op Instructions Q&A

 Yes, it is important to follow up with the dentist who performed the surgery within a week or two.
 This allows them to monitor the patient’s condition and ensure there are no complications.

 NuSmile Dental & Orthodontics is dedicated to providing you with all of your dental implant needs.
-Call us today or book an appointment with our dental implant specialist, or visit our clinic conveniently located at 1319 Blossom Hill Road, San Jose, CA 95118.
+Contact us today or book an appointment with our dental implant specialist, or visit our clinic conveniently located at 1319 Blossom Hill Road, San Jose, CA 95118.
 We serve patients from San Jose CA, Los Gatos CA, Campbell CA, Santa Clara CA, Cupertino CA, Sunnyvale CA, Saratoga CA, and Mountain View CA. We look forward to serving you!